 And it’s not strictly about watching greatness, either, about being able to say you saw Michael Jordan or Springsteen live, the original cast of Hamilton in New York, the real Mona Lisa at the Louvre or the Williams sisters at Wimbledon.

-It’s also about watching the guy pushing your Polish dog and onions around the grill at the ballgame, the teenage girls singing along with the scoreboard lyrics (“Don’t stop believing!”), the peanut vendor tossing the goods to you mid-row, a perfect strike, while your money makes its way down to him via the seatmates in your row, the ones you are high-fiving like mad the next inning (and maybe even hugging, if it’s a playoff game), after your cleanup hitter launches one deep into the bleacher seats.
+It’s also about watching the guy pushing your Polish dog and onions around the grill at the ballgame, the arm-in-arm teenage girls swaying and singing along with the scoreboard lyrics (“Don’t stop believing!”), the peanut vendor tossing the goods to you mid-row, a perfect strike, while your money makes its way down to him via the seatmates in your row, the ones you are high-fiving like mad the next inning (and maybe even hugging, if it’s a playoff game), after your cleanup hitter launches one deep into the bleacher seats.

 Like the old Buddhist koan about whether a tree falls in the forest if there’s no one to hear, can a game or concert, play or recital occur in any meaningful way without someone besides the other performers watching?